 The external experts prepared reports (the "Reports") on their assessment and submitted the Reports to the Chairman of the Company's BoD and the Management of the Company and its subsidiary accordingly.
 As a result, based on the analysis of the Tax and Legal experts and information available to the Management related to the transactions subject of the Final Report, amount of MKD 216,577 thousand has been identified as potential tax impact (together with related penalty interest) as of 31 December 2009 arising from the transactions conducted by the Company and its subsidiary subject to the Final Report.
-In 2010 the amount related to the identified potential tax impact (together with related penalty interest) amounted to MKD 227,972 thousand, which were paid in 2010 upon an executive decision issued by the Public Revenue Office.
-In addition, the value of one contract of MKD 105,147 thousand capitalised within treasury shares was reclassified and derecognized against the Retained earnings.
+In 2010 the amount related to the identified potential tax impact (together with related penalty interest) amounted to MKD 227,972 thousand which were paid in 2010 upon an executive decision issued by the Public Revenue Office.
+In addition, the value of one contract MKD 105,147 thousand capitalised within treasury shares was corrected in 2009 consolidated financial statements and was accounted for as though these payments had been expensed in 2006 rather than capitalized as part of treasury shares as originally reported.
 The other contracts that were identified by the Final Report and the reports of the tax and legal experts related to transactions undertaken by the Company were expensed in the related periods (2001-2007).